 Once installed, launch the terminal.
 The interface is quite straightforward with tabs at the top and a dropdown menu for switching between the different profiles.
 By default, you get a profile for PowerShell, the Command prompt, any WSL distributions you have installed, and Microsoft Azure.

-You can open the Settings through the dropdown menu or by pressing Ctrl + , on your keyboard.
-From v1.7, the Windows terminal settings no longer open in a JSON file by default as was the case in earlier releases.
+You can open the terminal settings through the dropdown menu or by pressing Ctrl + , on your keyboard.
+From v1.7, the JSON file that contains all the terminal settings is no longer open by default as was the case in earlier releases.
 A new settings UI has been developed and it’s now the default way to manage your preferences although it’s only a frontend for the underlying JSON file which can be still be accessed by pressing Ctrl + Shift + ,.

 The easiest way to bind the Windows terminal to a keyboard shortcut is to pin it to the task bar and press the Win key plus the number corresponding to the position of the program on the taskbar.
 For example, Win + 3 launches or focuses the terminal window on my computer.

-I don’t like this method because it flashes the taskbar on my screen briefly (it’s hidden by default) while the switch is being made which I find distracting.
-So I prefer to use AutoHotkey to run or raise a Windows terminal instance with the help of this script.
+I don’t like this method because it flashes the taskbar on the screen briefly while the switch is being made which I find distracting.
+Fortunately, there is a better way to do this in Windows Terminal v1.9 or later through the global summon action.

 Once that’s done, you’ll be able to bring up the Windows terminal with a keystroke.
-The linked script uses Win + `, but you can change it to your preferred key binding.
-Instead of running the script manually everytime, you can follow these instructions to make it run automatically on system startup.
+The snippet above uses Alt + t, but you can change it to your preferred key binding.
+Ensure to read the docs to learn how to customise it further.

 Enter in the address bar.
 This will launch a new terminal window in